-We can use -i option to execute a command by ignoring environments.
+We can use the -i option to execute a command by ignoring environments.

 The analogy for this command can be made using “hash maps”.
 A hash is a UNIX command that is used to display a list of recently performed commands in a hash table.
-It remembers the locations of recently performed programmes and displays them anytime we wish to see the Following example lists the last three commands that were used by the current user.
+It remembers the locations of recently performed programmes and displays them anytime we wish to see the Following example lists the last three commands that the current user used.

 This command is one of the most helpful commands in UNIX and UNIX-like operating systems.
 This lists all the previously used commands in our machine.
 We can use it with grep command to filter out our required commands.
-For instance, the following example shows how we can list all the previously used commands having substring “ls” in them.
+For instance, the following example shows how we can list all the previously used commands with substring “ls”.

 This command identifies which parts of a big programme need to be recompiled and issues the commands to recompile them automatically.
 Make may be used with any programming language whose compiler can be invoked through a shell command.
 It compiles the programmes in the current working directory by default.

 This is shorthand for “word count”.
 This command is used to count words, lines and characters present in a file.

 The first column displays the number of lines in the requested file, the second column displays the number of words in the file, the third column displays the number of characters in the file, and the fourth column displays the file name.

 tty is a command that prints the file name of the terminal connected to standard input in Unix and Unix-like operating systems.

 The ar command is used to create, edit, and extract files from archives.
 An archive is a set of other files that have a certain structure from which individual files may be taken.